tlotze/ophelia/doc/README.txt

 slots: output material filled into slots by more specific templates and
        scripts.

-       inner: the "magic" slot filled by evaluating the next more specific template.
-Example use: <div tal:content="structure slots/inner">

-              Making this slot magic avoids writing any boiler-plate code at all in run-of-the-mill templates and pages.

 macros: macros defined by any relevant templates and scripts, both more and
         less specific

+innerslot: the "magic" slot filled by evaluating the next more specific
+           template.
+Example use: <div tal:content="structure innerslot">

+           Making this slot magic avoids writing any boiler-plate code at all in run-of-the-mill templates and pages.

 Script context
 --------------